-- ½ cup/110g fine sugar
+- 1/2 cup/110 grams fine sugar

-- 2 pints/1 liter/ water
+- 2 pints/1 liter water

-- Place the rhubarb in a non-aluminum pan, add the sugar and water and bring gently to the boil.
+Place the rhubarb in a non-aluminum pan, add the sugar and water and bring gently to the boil.
 Simmer for 20 minutes then remove from the heat and leave until completely cold.

-- Pour the rhubarb into a fine sieve set over a large bowl.
+Pour the rhubarb into a fine sieve set over a large bowl.
 Leave the juice to drip for 10 minutes.
 Do not force the rhubarb through.

-- Dissolve the powdered gelatin in 3 tbsp water - if using leaf gelatin, remove from the warm water with your fingers gently squeezing away any excess water.
+Dissolve the powdered gelatin in 3 tablespoons water - if using leaf gelatin, remove from the warm water with your fingers gently squeezing away any excess water.

-- Divide between four glasses and chill for at least four hours.
+Divide between four glasses and chill for at least four hours.